stormpath/stormpath-documentation/source/reference.rst

 ?
 Endpoints
 ---------------------

-There are certain collections that are exposed by the ? as endpoints.
+There are certain resources that

 Endpoint Name
 ^^^^^^^^^^^^^^